MERLIN ROCKET DESIGN GUIDE

 Several boats have been built in the UK to the Hazardous Zero-9 LITE, most notably 3708 which was built by Laurie Smart, builder some of the fastest wooden boats produced.
 This boat has been lent to some good sailors coming into the Merlin class and has produced some good results.
 It also had a good Salcombe week in the hands of it’s builder.

 Designed and built by Laurie Smart, a handful of these boats were built between 1999 and 2001.
-This was more to do with the arrival of the low maintenance Winder product at around the same time than the speed of Lawrie’s boats - those that fell into the right hands proved to be at as fast across the wind range.
-All are built in wood, have carbon spars, beautiful to look at and soundly built.
+The low numbers were more to do with the arrival of the low maintenance Winder product at around the same time than the speed of Lawrie’s boats - those that fell into the right hands proved to be at as fast across the wind range.
+All were built in wood, had carbon spars from new, and were well bullt.

 The design is a development of Laurie’s earlier Smarty Pants design.
 If you compare it to the Canterbury Tales design you will see quite a number of differences: